A contribution to the understanding

 The conflict represented by these mythologies continues to this day.
 Phallocentrism stands against a modern patriarchal conception.
 Today, orthodox Judaism and Islam are often denoted as patriarchal.
 In my view, this is incorrect terminology.
 A better term would be patricentric, paternalistic, or phallocentric.
 The autocracy of the phallocentric male depends on compensation.
 He suffers from a mother fixation which he always tries to compensate.
 Instead of dealing with the “dirt” of the unconscious (the dark Mother), he focuses on rules for cleanliness.
 It betrays that culture is patricentric as it overcompensates a furtive bond to the mother, in its wide meaning.
 So it is not properly patriarchal since a strong attachment to the nurtural principle still obtains.

 Western Christian culture, on the other hand, is inherently patriarchal since it builds on spiritual values and focuses on the abstract and conceptual.
 It is important to remember that these are archetypes at work in the collective psyche of humanity.
 They do not represent a conflict between civilizations.
 However, should we remain unaware of the inner conflict, the risk is great that archetypal strife, through identification, is misunderstood in an overly concrete way.
 Rivaling psychic economies in individual psychology are projected as civilizations in conflict.
 The guiding star for Western civilization is the patriarchal spirit.
 However, both phallocentrism and the matriarchal worldview are today making an inroad in Western culture.
-So this is not the least a conflict internal to civilization and internal to personality.
+So this is not the least a conflict internal to civilization and immanent in personality.

 The archetype that dominates a civilization is formative of its culture and therefore of personality.
-Lacking an anima
+Lacking an anima,

 I am Sofie, a 25-year old girl living in Brussels.
 I moved here two years ago.
 I love Brussels’ theater, I love the chocolate and waffles, I love guys treating me like a slut all the time…Wait.
 What?!
 That’s right.
 Guys talk to me on the street like I have a big sign on my head that says ‘Whore’.
 Even if I wear long trousers and a t-shirt, they find it appropriate to call me ‘baby’, ‘slut’, ‘doll’ and other degrading names.
 They follow me around clicking their tongue and asking me where I live, if I’m married and how much it costs to have sex with them…